TeoTodorov16/React-Task-/README.md

 - Learn and Implement TypeScript into the Project.
 - Make some changes in the css to style it perfectly as the example.
 - Get rid of the Overflow.
-- Implement the Show/Hide icon for Password validation.
+- Implement the Show/Hide icon for Password validation not only on the Recover Password but in the Login Form as well.
 Icon is taken from - React icons by installing new package in JSON file and import it afterwords. (already had it but didnt have the time to refactor the css to change the whole input).
 - Add Testing Library.
 -